EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 #### Output files - dram-distill

-This subdirectory contains the outputs of running `DRAM-distill` on the KO hits per contig, the InterProScan and run_dbCan.
+This subdirectory contains the outputs of running [DRAM-distill](https://github.com/WrightonLabCSU/DRAM) on the KO hits per contig, the InterProScan and run_dbCan.
 DRAM generates summary reports and visualisations for the annotations on a per-assembly basis, and outputs four different files.

-- **ERZ12345_dram.tsv.gz**: This `tsv` file contains the product of `DRAM-distill` for the assembly, including functions that were detected.
+- **ERZ12345_dram.tsv.gz**: This `tsv` file contains the product of https://github.com/WrightonLabCSU/DRAM for the assembly, including functions that were detected.
-- **ERZ12345_dram.html.gz**: This `html` file contains a heatmap visualisation of the detected functions by `DRAM-distill`.
+- **ERZ12345_dram.html.gz**: This `html` file contains a heatmap visualisation of the detected functions by https://github.com/WrightonLabCSU/DRAM.

-### gff
+### annotation-summary

-The `gff` directory contains a single file that summarises the annotations generated by the pipeline, integrating functional annotation per protein and other genomic features.
+The `annotation-summary` directory contains a single file that summarises the annotations generated by the pipeline, integrating functional annotation per protein and other genomic features.

 ```bash
 ├── qc